esl/MongooseIM/doc/modules/mod_jingle_sip.md

 #### Jingle to SIP translation

-The table below summarises the translation both ways for standard Jingle and SIP messages:
+The table below summarises the bilateral translation for standard Jingle and SIP messages:

 | Jingle action | SIP message | comment |
 | ------------- | ----------- | ------- |